Scott Pilgrim vs. the World: Filming

 Wright said that he took pride in having been able to record the original Lee's Palace mural before it was taken down; he also had the old bar reconstructed on a set for interior scenes, which was positively received when the bands consulting for the film visited.
 Wright suggested that "they wanted it preserved as a museum piece".
-Another reconstruction was the Rock It club, which no longer existed, with the interior built on a sound stage.
-The Sonic Boom store had been changed from how it appeared in the comics, but allowed its interior to be restored to the previous look for filming.
+Another reconstruction was the Rock It club, which no longer existed, with the interior built on a soundstage.
+The Sonic Boom store had been changed from how it appeared in the comics, but allowed its interior to be fully restored to the previous look for filming.
 The backgrounds were also changed for the film: many landscapes were simplified in post-production to emulate the drawing style in the comics, including removing many trees from the scenes shot at Hillcrest Park and Turner Road.

 Casa Loma has served as a movie set for many different productions, and so appearing in Scott Pilgrim vs. the World as itself being a movie set was described as "very trippy".
 The scene at Casa Loma also shows the CN Tower and Baldwin Steps, with Don McKellar (who played the director in the scene) reporting that "people were going crazy" at opening night in Toronto when it played.
 The Casa Loma fight is in the original comic book, but the moment when Scott Pilgrim is pushed through a matte painting generic cityscape to reveal the CN Tower was only added for the film.
 In his chapter, '"Scott Pilgrim Gets It Together": The Cultural Crossovers of Bryan Lee O'Malley', Mark Berninger calls this reveal "an ironic reference to the specific filmic location" and says that it is "entirely in line with O'Malley's use of metafictional commentary to stress transnational hybridity precisely by highlighting Canadian identity".